OziomaEunice/OziomaEunice/README.md

 I am Ozioma Eunice O. and welcome to my repository!

-- 🔭 I work on various projects (some for fun and others for uni work 😄)
+- 🔭 I work on various projects (like building websites, creating apps 😄)
 - 🎓 I have a BSc Honours degree in Computer Science.
 - 💻 In my free time I like to draw 🎨, listen to music 🎧, and.... code!

-#
-Some of my projects are:
+## Some of my projects are:
+- Housing Of The Future (Energy Efficient Home) using Ada-SPARK (https://github.com/OziomaEunice/FASE_cwk)
+- Evolving weights for a MLP using Genetic Algorithm (https://github.com/OziomaEunice/CI_cwk)
+- Building an auction system using ActressMas C# (https://github.com/OziomaEunice/MAS-coursework)
+- Building DE-Store system by implementing a software architecture (https://github.com/OziomaEunice/SA-cwk)
 - DCLM Scotland Website (Version 1) using Python Flask, HTML, CSS & JS (https://github.com/OziomaEunice/dclm)
 - E-Commerce Website using Python Flask and HTML, CSS & JS (https://github.com/OziomaEunice/ecommerce)
 - Fuel delivery Service App using Java (https://github.com/OziomaEunice/FuelDeliveryApp-)
 - Parcel Tracking System using C# (https://github.com/OziomaEunice/ParcelTrackingSystem)

-and lots more...
+and more...

 ---